samisnotinsane/arq-teleop-robot/README.md

 # Setting Up Your PC

-I recommend using a native install but [Virtualbox](https://www.virtualbox.org/wiki/Downloads) can also be used for getting started quickly, however note that image streaming from Gazebo in a VM does not work, and sometimes the universal_robot ros package fails to run properly in a VM.
-Also be sure to install the guest additions and extension packs for your Virtualbox if they are required.
+I highly recommend using a native install of Ubuntu but [Virtualbox](https://www.virtualbox.org/wiki/Downloads) can also be used for getting started quickly, however note that image streaming from Gazebo in a VM does not work, and there is a consistent error with the universal_robot ros package when run it in a VM.
+The error is: ERROR: cannot launch node of type [controller_manager/controller_manager]: controller_manager.
+Also, if using Virtualbox be sure to install the guest additions and extension packs for your Virtualbox if they are required.

-You can download [this ova](https://drive.google.com/open?id=1xC5ZKkmgtbGCBI5yzFGHQGbfDLVZCa3s).
+A VM will be very problematic but if it is the only option you can download [this ova](https://drive.google.com/open?id=1xC5ZKkmgtbGCBI5yzFGHQGbfDLVZCa3s).
 The password is simply ```password```..
 It currently has the following installed:

 - [Ubuntu 16.04 64-bit PC(AMD64)](http://old-releases.ubuntu.com/releases/14.04.0/)
 - [Ros Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu)